shillis17/ride_share_churn_predictions/README.md

 Repeat 2 - 5 until you have a satisfactory model.

 Consider business decisions that your model may indicate are appropriate.
 Evaluate possible decisions with metrics that are appropriate for decision rules.
+## Cleaning

+The data didn't need much cleaning, we made a churn column based on whether or not the user's last ride was within the last 30 days from when the data was pulled (July 1st, 2014).
+So any person who's last ride was before June 1st, 2014 was considered churned.
+The date columns were dropped and string values were changed into dummy variables.
+All missing values were replaced with 0s.
+The final features we predicted on were:

+- avg_dist | Average ride distance
+- avg_rating_by_driver | Average rating received from driver
+- avg_rating_of_driver | Average rating given to driver
+- avg_surge | Average surge multiplier on rides
+- city | City (dummied for the three types)
+- phone | Phone (dummied to either iPhone (1) or not iPhone (0))
+- surge_pct | Percentage of rides taken with a surge multiplier
+- trips_in_first_30_days | Rides taken in first 30 days
+- luxury_car_user | Boolean on if the user took a luxury car in first 30 days
+- weekday_pct | Percentage of rides that occur during weekdays

 # Deliverables
 Code you used to build the model.
 The more repeatable, self explanatory, the better.